vantage-sh/docs.vantage.sh/docs/terraform.md

 These capabilities help engineering teams **fully automate cost reporting** in Vantage through some of the following use cases:

-- Build cost reports for hundreds of teams
+- Build cost reports for hundreds of teams stored in another source of truth (database, Github, etc.)
 - Integrate thousands of AWS accounts
 - Push company metrics to Vantage
-- Make infrastructure changes without manually updating every report
-- Connect additional providers such as GCP and Azure
-- Configure and route Kubernetes metrics from systems such as Prometheus to Vantage
+- Sync and update budgets

 To request further features, please open an issue on [Github](https://github.com/vantage-sh/terraform-aws-vantage-integration) or us at support@vantage.sh.